AMID Logo

 Freight from the USA

-Start your international shipping from the United States overseas.
-Select your destination country above.
-Receive the shipping cost in several clicks of your mouth.
+Start calculating international shipping costs from the United States.
+Select your destination country above, and you'll receive the price in just a few clicks.

-If you're shipping more than three to five boxes or smaller items from the USA abroad, you must palletize them.
+If you ship more than three to five boxes or smaller items from the USA abroad, you must palletize them.

-Shipping several loose boxes is unsafe.
-Some cartons can be damaged, fall apart, or even lost.
-Loose shipping boxes are handled by hand.
-There is no guarantee that it will be handled with proper care.
-Reliable carriers refuse to accept not palletized cargo.
+Shipping several loose boxes internationally is unsafe.
+Some cartons can be damaged, fall apart, or even be lost.
+Loose boxes are handled by hand, and there is no guarantee that they will be appropriately handled.
+Reliable carriers refuse to accept unpalletized cargo.

-Forklifts handle palletized cargo during international transportation.
-It prevents damages and loss of shipping goods.
+Forklifts efficiently manage palletized cargo during international transportation from the U.S., preventing damage and loss of goods.

-You can palletize cargo or request an ocean freight carrier to palletize your shipping goods at the carrier's freight terminal (CFS).
+You can palletize cargo or request an ocean freight carrier to palletize your boxes at the carrier's freight terminal (CFS).
 Palletizing at CFS should cost you about $35 to $50 per skid, including the cost of the certified pallet.
-Please remember that the more accurately your sipping items fit into skids, the less "dead cargo volume" affects your shipping cost.
+Please remember that the more accurately your items fit into skids, the less "dead cargo volume" affects your international shipping cost.
 Refer to the guidance for shipping pallets from the U.S. overseas.

 The dimension of the standard U.S. pallet used in international cargo transportation from the USA is 48" x 40" x 6" (or 1.2m x 1.0m x 0.15m).
 Cargo is stacked on pallets and shrink-wrapped by a plastic film called "pallets" or "skids."

-Even though pallets of standard sizes are most commonly used in international cargo transportation, there are various pallets of other sizes and forms.
-Pallets have to be strong enough to hold shipping goods, accessible for forkliftable, and fit into 40-foot sea freight containers.
-Shipping items exceeding 72" are considered oversized and subject to surcharges.
+Even though standard-sized pallets are most commonly used in international cargo transportation, there are various pallets of other sizes and forms.
+Pallets must be strong enough to hold the loads, accessible for forklifts, and fit into 40-foot sea freight containers.
+Items exceeding 72" are considered oversized and subject to surcharges.

-Suppose you request an ocean freight carrier's terminal (CFS) to palletize your shipping boxes or smaller shipping units.
-In that case, the CFS will appropriately stack the cargo on certified ISPM15 pallets and shrink-wrapped.
+Suppose you request an ocean freight carrier's terminal (CFS) to palletize your boxes or smaller units.
+In that case, the CFS will appropriately stack the cargo on certified ISPM15 pallets and shrink-wrap it.
 Each pallet will carry as many shipping items as it can combine.

 If you palletize your cargo on your own, then follow these rules:

-• The entire skid should be shrink-wrapped and secured by a plastic film.
+• The entire skid should be shrink-wrapped and secured with a plastic film.

-• Bases of shipping pallets should be accessible for pallet jacks with a minimum clearance of 3.5".
+• Bases of pallets should be accessible for pallet jacks with a minimum clearance of 3.5".

 • All skids prepared for international transportation from the USA must fit into a 40' multimodal sea freight container.